Marine Virus Workshop

 Marine Virus Workshop: From single cells to ecosystems: quantifying the role of marine viruses in carbon transport models

-Viruses are an integral component of marine microbial communities and mediate carbon cycling and export processes.
-Despite their known prevalence and activity in marine systems, fundamental knowledge gaps prevent the inclusion of viruses in current carbon cycling models.
+Viruses are a ubiquitous and integral component of Earth’s ecosystems, including marine microbial communities.
+Virally mediated mechanisms play a central role in carbon cycling and export processes.
+Despite their known prevalence and activity in marine systems, fundamental knowledge gaps preclude robust representation of viruses in marine ecosystem and biogeochemical models.

 Read the full proposal